Black Peak (Kalanag) rising above the Bandarpunch massif in the Garhwal Himalayas

 How difficult is the Black Peak expedition?

 Black Peak is rated as a Difficult expedition.
-It involves a 75-foot vertical ice wall with a 70-degree gradient, glacier crossings, and high-altitude camping above 5,000m.
+It involves a 75-foot ice wall at roughly a 70° gradient, glacier crossings, and high-altitude camping above 5,000m.
 Prior high-altitude trekking experience (like Roopkund, EBC) is recommended, though not mandatory if you have excellent fitness.

 What is the best time to climb Black Peak?

-The best seasons are May-June (pre-monsoon) and September-October (post-monsoon).
-May-June offers stable weather and good snow conditions for climbing.
-September-October has clearer skies and stunning autumn colors, though temperatures are colder.
+The best seasons are May–June (pre-monsoon) and September–October (post-monsoon).
+May–June offers stable weather and good snow conditions for climbing.
+September–October has clearer skies and stunning autumn colours, though temperatures are colder.

 Do I need previous mountaineering experience?